Features, specifications and considerations when selecting outdoor bins.

 - Easy to replace labels & signage.
 Decals are relatively easy to replace if the range of acceptable materials changes.
 Some bin models include sign boards that allow inserts to be replaced easily and at minimal cost.
 Hot stamping or other permanent markings on the bin itself are fine to brand it for your program, but avoid details about what goes into a specific chamber that tie your hands down the road.

 - Reassigning bins or compartments to different streams.
-Bins may be switched around between facilities over time, or a decision could be made to eliminate redundant trash bins and use these to pair the remaining units with a recycling bin.
+Bins may be switched around between facilities over time, or a decision could be made to eliminate redundant trash bins and rebrand these for recycling to pair with the remaining trash units.
 Whatever the eventuality, using interchangeable bins for all material streams will allow you repurpose them with a fresh coat of paint or replacement lid and avoid the need to purchase new bins while sidelining others.
 If going with cabinet style bins that include multiple collection streams within a single unit, you should put extra care to anticipating any scenarios that could lead to additional collection streams later.
 You can’t add chambers to a cabinet after the fact.

 Manufacturing recycling bins impacts the environment like anything else we manufacture.
 That impact is greater or lesser depending on several decisions you make as the purchaser: